CinemaTechnic • Products • Services • Resources

 CinemaTechnic |Advice for First-Time Film Camera and Cine Lens Buyers

 How First-Time Used Camera and Lens Buyers Get Exploited

 This is what I discovered in my nearly two decades in this business about how inexperienced camera buyers get exploited.
-All true professional cinematography equipment is very costly new.
+All genuine professional cinematography equipment is made in very limited numbers and extremely costly when new.
 This leads most first time purchasers to the used equipment market.

 Don’t bother complaining to the used dealer.
 This is what he is going to say “Of course it looks a bit worn.
 It’s a used camera/lens.
 These items have been out of production for a long time now.
 Don’t worry the camera was checked out by our technician and it is O.K.”.
 The absolute last resort, and the last thing he is going to mention, is refunding your money.
 It’s going to take an act of Congress to make that happen.

 Now it seems the burden of proof is on you.
 It should really be the other way around.
 But most of us have a tendency to accept what a sincere sounding person says as probably being true.
 Sometimes, you might feel like you are accusing the other person of being a liar by calling what they are saying into question.
 You may not know anything about what kinds of things a camera/lens technician should be checking when they check out a used camera or lens.
 But you’re the customer, and it’s your money.
 You should call everything into question.